Bookings

 ARTIST TALKS

 N[EG]ATION: In Feb 2023, the doors to Alan Pelaez Lopez’s solo exhibition “N[EG]ATION” (pronounced Nation Negation) opened at Harvard University.
-This artist talk addresses Alan’s solo show, especially the interactive graveyard installation that invited Latin American and Latinx attendees to imagine a future outside of nation-states.
-In the installation, the artist provided 100 cotton flags for attendees to take and write an anxiety, political commitment, and/or a statement they wanted to offer that addressed both the end of nations and an assumed united Latinx community.
-In this artist talk, Alan addresses the radical potential of anti-patriotic futures by sharing the flags produced by Latin American and Latinx gallery attendees.
+This artist talk addresses Alan’s solo show, especially the interactive graveyard installation inviting Latin American and Latinx attendees to imagine a future outside nation-states.
+In the installation, the artist provided 100 cotton flags for attendees to take and write an anxiety, political commitment, and/or statement they wanted to offer that addressed the end of nations and a universal latinidad.
+In this talk, Alan addresses the radical potential of anti-patriotic futures by sharing the flags produced by Latin American and Latinx gallery attendees.

 DIALOGUES